Rohanhari/Segura/README.md

 Helmet tech-

 A bluetooth module(HC-05) is used to transmit data from helmet to the application by detecting whether the helmet strap is locked or not.
 Ultrasonic sensors placed in the vehicle detect the presence of rider and only then permit the transfer of rider behaviour data from the helmet.
+The code is on Arduino but is saved as .py before uploading.